rallu/kyllikki/README.md

-# Kyllikki API framework (work-in-process)
+# Kyllikki API template

-Kyllikki is highly opionated framework for building AWS Lambda API [Serverless](https://www.serverless.com) endpoints with typescript decorators.
-Goal is to generate code that is easy to read and understand how your API works.
-For that reason @decorator based aproach is used.
-It is build with idea that code should generate OpenApi v3+ documentation from the API.
+Kyllikki is highly opionated template for building AWS Lambda API [Serverless](https://www.serverless.com) endpoints with typescript decorators.
+Goal is to provide framework that is easy to read and understand.
+For this reason @decorator based aproach is used.
+Another leading idea is that code should generate Open Api v3.0.0 code.

-This library works well with [Serverless-webpack](https://github.com/serverless-heaven/serverless-webpack).
-Requires experimental decorators supports in `tsconfig.json`.
-Add `"experimentalDecorators": true` to `compilerOptions`.
+This template relies on [Serverless-webpack](https://github.com/serverless-heaven/serverless-webpack).
+Manual installation is possible also.

 Has lot of freedom: